neuralmagic/sparseml/README.md

 - `model_pruning_perf_sensitivity.py`: Calculate the sensitivity for each prunable layer in a model towards the performance, where, for example, a higher score means the layer did not give as much net speedup for pruning and therefore should be pruned less.
+- `model_quantize_post_training.py`: Perform post-training quantization on a trained model from an ONNX file.
+Supports static quantization which requires a sample dataset to calibrate quantization parameters with.

 ### PyTorch